itsnotconnor/meteoroid/README.md

 If USB is failing to appear in PC devices, ensure that CMAKE is set to use USB and UART, and the tinyUSB lib has been checked out in the pico-sdk.

 If not, run: 'git submodule update --init' in pico-sdk dir

+Running from vscode terminal/tasks does not work (cant find PICO_TOOLCHAIN_PATH) must do from outside Terminal